DWasilewski3/Resume/README.md

 **MSU Software Engineering and Computing Society -** Founding member, Senior Project Manager, and Chief Diversity Officer

-**Odyssey of the Mind -** *3 years* Member of a youth creative project creation and demonstartion team which placed second in regional competition and third in state competition.
+**Odyssey of the Mind -** *3 years* Member of a youth creative project creation and demonstration team which placed second in regional competition and third in state competition.

 ## VOLUNTEER SERVICE

 **Student Advisor to MSU CSE Committees -** *2024-2025 academic year*
-Served as the peer appointed and elected student on the MSU CSE Advisory Committee and the MSU CSE Undergraduate Curriculum Committee.
+Served as the peer-appointed and elected student on the MSU CSE Advisory Committee and the MSU CSE Undergraduate Curriculum Committee.
 Worked with faculty to improve content and experiences for undergraduate computer science engineering students

 **Boy Scouts of America -** *2010-2023*
 Highway clean-up, Eagle Scout projects, 120+ Mackinac Island State Park volunteer hours